romainbourre/php_portfolio_subject/README.md

 This command will test and launch your application without development package.

-So, this command must work without any failed.
+So, **this command must work without any fail**.

 ## <a name="step-1">Step 1 : Display user information and portfolio from database</a>

-To make this part, your should develop three web page:
+To make this part, your should develop three web pages:

-- Presentation web page: to present yourself, with description, ...
+- Presentation web page: to present yourself, with your description.
-- Experience and training web page to explain your experience and formations with dates
+- Experience and training web page: to explain your professional experiences and formations with dates.
-- Portfolio web page : this web page should present your project, that what you done, ...
+- Portfolio web page: to present your projects and realisations.

-All data must come from MySql database.
+All data must come from a MySql database.

 ### Packages